 In 2000 a 170-mile stretch of the Loire Valley and the sister region of Western Loire were listed as a UNESCO World Heritage Site, from Sully-sur-Loire in the Loire Valley to Chalonnes-sur-Loire in the Western Loire.

-April 3 to September 6, 2020 - Lovers of Monet, Degas, Manet, Pissaro and great artists of the time, will be drawn to Normandy for the 4th edition of the Normandy Impressionist Festival.
+Lovers of Monet, Degas, Manet, Pissaro and great artists of the time, will be drawn to Normandy for the 4th edition of the Normandy Impressionist Festival.
 It will take place throughout the region from April 3 to September 6, 2020.
-There will big exhibitions in Rouen and Le Havre and other cities
+There will big exhibitions in Rouen and Le Havre and other cities.

 Bourse de Commerce - Collection Pinault